opendocsg/slw-judgments-backfill/2003_SGHC_137/report.md

 He submitted that clause 6 was specific about the forum of litigation unlike clause

-17     Mr Gill also submitted (in his para 28) that at best, clause 17 sets out the procedure and time frame within which “... the initial stages in processing a claim (notification of loss or damage) were to be set in motion ...”, relying on _Oriental Insurance Co Ltd v Bhavani Stores Pte Ltd_ [1998] 1 SLR 253.
+17     Mr Gill also submitted (in his para 28) that at best, clause 17 sets out the procedure and time frame within which “... the initial stages in processing a claim (notification of loss or damage) were to be set in motion ...”, relying on _Oriental Insurance Co Ltd v Bhavani Stores Pte Ltd_ <span class="citation">[1998] 1 SLR 253</span>.

 18     Mr Gill then drew my attention to other cases where the provisions were clear in stipulating the forum for litigation.
 He also relied on _The Sinar Mas_ [1982] 1 MLJ 279, where, in dealing with an identical sentence as the first sentence of clause 17, Mohamed Azmi J said, at p 279: